CloudCannon/pagefind/docs/content/docs/api.md

 ```
 {{< /diffcode >}}

-If all filters have been loaded with `await pagefind.filters()`, counts will also be returned alongside each search, detailing the number of remaining items for each filter value:
+If all filters have been loaded with `await pagefind.filters()`, counts will also be returned alongside each search, detailing the number of remaining items for each filter value.

+- The `filters` key contains the number of results if a given filter were to be applied in addition to the current filters.
+- The `totalFilters` key contains the number of results if a given filter were to be applied instead of the current filters.

 ```js
 {
     results: [